cysouw/diathesis/text/c05_case.md

 b.
 Der Junge baut ein Haus.
 :::

 Although there is no overt derivational direction in German between an unmarked anticausative like *kochen* and an unmarked causative like *zerbrechen*, there are a few indications substantiating this analysis.
 First, many verbs with only *sein* in the intransitive have preverbs like *zer‑* and such preverbal derivations are typically causatives, resulting in transitive constructions (see Chapter [-@sec:preverbs] on preverbal diatheses).
-Crucially, almost all verbs in the current causative class are attested both with and without preverb with often only minimal differences in meaning, e.g. compare *brechen* 'to break in [@next] with *zerbrechen* 'to break' in [@llast].
+Crucially, almost all verbs in the current causative class are attested both with and without preverb with often only minimal differences in meaning, e.g. compare *brechen* 'to break' in [@next] with *zerbrechen* 'to break' in [@llast].

 ::: ex
 a.
 Der Stock bricht.